vandocouto/cluster-kubernetes-on-premises/README.md

-# Create Cluster Kubernetes for On Premises (KVM - VMware)
+# Create Cluster Kubernetes - On Premises
+**Can be deployed on KVM, VirtaulBox, VMware or OpenStack**

 ### Pre-requisites